Counting Hallucinations in Diffusion Models: Formal Definition, Datasets, and Evaluation Protocol for Counting Hallucinations

 \textbf{Dataset description}.
 To investigate counting hallucinations in real-world scenarios, we construct the RealHand dataset comprising 5,050 human hand images sourced from the 11k Hands dataset \citep{hand11k}, Kaggle\footnote{\url{https://www.kaggle.com/}}, and Roboflow\footnote{\url{https://universe.roboflow.com/}}.
 Specifically, we aggregate raw images from these sources and remove those with blur or artifacts.
 Each image depicts a human hand with five fingers, capturing both dorsal (back) and palmar (front) views under varying lighting conditions and backgrounds (e.g., white surfaces, blackboards, walls), as shown in the lower-left of \reffig{fig1}.
 The counting criteria specify that each image contains exactly five fingers, i.e., $C = \{\emph{finger}\}$ with $N_c(\vx) \in S_c = {5}$ for each $c \in C$, and $\sum_{c \in C} N_c(\vx) = 5$.

 \textbf{Counting hallucinations and non-counting failures}.
 Generating realistic hand images is inherently prone to unexpected failures beyond counting hallucinations (e.g., extra or missing fingers), such as blurriness, severely deformed fingers, and visual artifacts.
 Therefore, we use a counting-ready indicator (i.e., a binary classifier) to identify these cases.
+Examples of counting hallucinations and non-counting failure samples can be found in Appendix~\ref{sec: apx-taxonomy_gen_hand_images}.

 \textbf{Counting-ready indicator and counting model used in RealHand}.
 To separate counting hallucinations from previously mentioned failure modes, we finetune a MaxViT \citep{tu2022maxvit} model on 2.5k annotated generated images to serve as a counting-ready indicator aligned with human judgments.
 For counting, we finetune a YOLO-12 \citep{tian2025yolov12} model on 2k fingertip-annotated generated images.
 Based on human evaluation of 500 randomly sampled images by three annotators, the indicator and counting model achieve over 96\% and 99\% accuracy, respectively.
+Examples of YOLO detection results can be found in Appendix~\ref{sec: apx-yolo_predictions}.

 \textbf{Quantification of counting hallucinations}.
 Unlike the ToyShape and SimObject datasets, where all generated images are directly evaluated due to their simplicity and the rarity of severe failure cases (e.g., distorted or unrecognizable objects), the RealHand dataset requires an additional filtering step.
-Specifically, we first apply the counting-ready indicator to select hand images with sufficient visual quality, and only then use the counting model to predict the number of fingers. \Reffig{fig2} illustrates this distinction in detail.
+Specifically, we first apply the counting-ready indicator to select hand images with sufficient visual quality, and only then use the counting model to predict the number of fingers, as shown in \Reffig{fig2}.